maiam6242/E4H/README.md

 Corey Cochran-Lepiz [@coreyacl](https://github.com/coreyacl "Corey's GitHub")

 ## Acknowledgments
 Thanks to Caitrin Lynch and Ela Ben-Ur for their support throughout this process.
 Also, thank you to Paul Ruvolo for helping us navigate Swift.
-Most importantly, thank you to Joe Weisse for co-designing this system with us and giving us feedback throughout this project.
+Most importantly, thank you to Joe and Fran Weisse for co-designing this system with us and giving us feedback throughout this project.